thomas-alectio/AlectioSDK/examples/topic_classification/README.md

 # Topic Classification on DailyDialog Dataset

-This example is intended to show you how to build `train`, `test` and `infer` processes for `AlectioSDK` for topic classification problems.
-We will use [DailyDialog](https://arxiv.org/abs/1710.03957) dataset.
-Each sample in this dataset is a conversation between two persons.
-The objective is to classify the topic of their converstaion.
+This example is intended to show you how to build the `train`, `test` and `infer` processes for the `AlectioSDK` for topic classification problems.
+We will use the [DailyDialog](https://arxiv.org/abs/1710.03957) dataset.
+Each sample in this dataset is a conversation between two people.
+The objective is to classify the topic of their conversation.
 The topics are labeled as following:

 | label | topic |
 | ----- | ----- |